 - Earth 911: A great site that provides information on recycling just about anything!
 Their Recycling Guide is very comprehensive!

-- How to Recycle Anything
+- How To Recycle Or Reuse Anything

 - 21 Things You Didn’t Know You Could Recycle